 - Do not share towels, face washers or clothing.

 - Wash your hands thoroughly after touching your child’s molluscum spots.

 Most adults have been exposed to molluscum in their youth and are therefore immune, so it is not likely you will become infected by touching your child's spots.

+Treatment is usually only recommended for children who have unsightly lesions or if the lesions are affecting their quality of life.
+Treatment may also be recommended for children with weakened immune symptoms as the virus can take several years to clear in these cases.
 If your child is experiencing both eczema and molluscum, the eczema needs to be treated before any treatment for molluscum can take place.

 Sometimes, the skin around the molluscum spots can develop a rash and the skin can become infected with bacteria.
 If this happens, take your child to a GP.
 Antibiotics may be prescribed for the skin infection, but the antibiotics do not treat the molluscum spots themselves, because antibiotics do not work against viruses.